 Even if you only tackle one or two of these clutter hotspots, you’ll be making progress in your home.

-7. Expired Food
+7. Expired or Bad Food

 Rather than a whole kitchen or even an entire pantry reorganization, the aim of this task is to make it easier to find the food items you actually use.